 “The Promotoras are the seeds of change for themselves, for their families, and for their own community”.
 But at the same time, it’s our role to implement this program to eliminate health disparities in a community that is already underserved and isolated due to their language barriers, lack of insurance, and the difficulty of entering the mainstream health system.

 “The objective of the Promotoras program is to emphasize they can be the link between health services offered in the area and be the needs of of a healthy community.”
-For more information or interested in being a Promotore/a please contact the Promotoras Program Manager: email@example.com or phone 913.677.0100 ext.
-116
+For more information or interested in being a Promotor(a) please contact the Promotoras Program Manager at firstname.lastname@example.org or 913.677.0100 ext.
+116.